This post may contain affiliate links. Please read our disclosure policy.

 Storing Tips

-You can make the dough ahead of time and STORE it in the fridge or freezer until you are ready to bake them.
+MAKE AHEAD OF TIME.
+You can make the dough ahead of time and store it in the fridge or freezer until you are ready to bake them.
 Do not add the powdered sugar until right before baking.

-Cover the dough with plastic wrap and STORE in the fridge for up to 2 days.
+Cover the dough with plastic wrap and place in the fridge for up to 2 days.

 Form the dough into balls and put them on a baking sheet.
 FREEZE them until solid then transfer them to a freezer safe container.
 Freeze for up to 3 months.
 Thaw before baking.